maximus-ms/enbot/README.md

 The bot should be able to accept lists of words which users want to learn.
 The list of words will be just regular text with no translation.
 There's no transcription whatever.
 The bot should be able to take this list of words, parse it, and create a database for new words to learn.

-Every word... not actually the bot... excuse me.
-Take every word... and not like this.
 The list of words to learn should be semicolon-separated, so it can be not a single word but a phrase.
 The bot takes this list, parses it, and puts them into the database for every single item (word or phrase).

-Both should increase or add more data, more information about this word or phrase to learn.
+Bot should add more data, more information about this word or phrase to learn.
 What should be added?
 First of all, the translation to Ukrainian should be added.
 Actually, the capability should be that users can select two languages: which to learn and what is their native language.
 So there should be an option for configuration.
 For example, users can select English as the target language and Ukrainian as their native language.

 So when the bot receives the list of words, it parses it and adds additional information to each item.
-What should be the additional information?
 Additional information should include:

 - Translation (this is very important and mandatory)
 - Transcription (if it is in English)